-Unfortunately, only on rare occasion do barbershops discuss mental illness, an issue that continues to quietly impact the lives of Black men from various backgrounds.
+Unfortunately, only on rare occasion do barbershop patrons discuss mental illness, an issue that continues to quietly impact the lives of Black men from various backgrounds.

-A few years ago I tried to reconnect with a friend from college, after a few attempts I spoke to a family friend who indicated that my classmate was struggling with a mental illness.
-I finally spoke to him after several years but I didn’t feel comfortable asking him if he was seeing a therapist or taking medication.
-He never brought up the issue and I still feel guilty not finding out what, if anything, I could do to help.
+A few years ago I tried to reconnect with a friend from college.
+After a few attempts I spoke to a family friend who indicated my classmate was struggling with a mental illness.
+I finally spoke to him after several years, but I didn’t feel comfortable asking him if he was seeing a therapist or taking medication.
+He never brought up the issue, and I still feel guilty not finding out what, if anything, I could do to help.

 Refusing to discuss mental health or seek out treatment can cause lives to spiral out of control.
 However, the reasons Black men do not trust the healthcare system is influenced by historical events.